Connect

 • A manifest.lock file that lives in .flox/env and serves as a snapshot of specific versions of runtime dependencies.

-Any change to a Flox environment’s build inputs results in a different, immutable output path in /nix/store, producing a different cryptographic hash.
-So if you create a Flox environment with pinned versions today, that environment will use the same software—and run exactly the same way—two, three, or five years later.
+This makes sense.
+It stands to reason, too, that any change to a package’s build inputs will produce a completely different SHA-256 hash—and result in a different output path in /nix/store.
+So if you (or CoPilot) create a Flox environment with pinned versions today, that environment will always use exactly the same software—and, notionally, run exactly the same way—even two, three, or five years from now.

 You know from experience that this isn’t easily possible with Dockerfiles, which depend on base images that change frequently and dynamically resolve and/or build package versions.
 Like Nix, Flox gives you a way to decouple runtime definitions from their system context, something that just isn’t possible with containers.

-Still savoring your Coconut Mocha Peppermint Spice Latte, you turn to the task of re-implementing the dev container you use for your backend services as a Flox environment.
-Here again, you’ll get most of what you need from npm, with Flox automatically detecting and installing dependencies defined in package.json.
+Back at your workspace with yet another fresh Coconut Mocha Peppermint Spice Latte, you turn to the task of Floxifying the dev container your org uses for its backend services.
+You reason you’ll once again get most of what you need from npm, with Flox automatically installing dependencies defined in package.json.

-As for other requirements, you’ll define these in the [install] section of manifest.toml:
+As for other requirements, you’ll define these in the [install] section of the Flox environment's manifest.toml.

 [install]